All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can GLP-1 medications treat alcoholism?

-GLP-1 medications are not approved for treating alcohol use disorder.
-However, research suggests they may reduce alcohol cravings through reward pathway modulation.
+GLP-1 medications aren't approved for treating alcohol use disorder.
+But research suggests they may reduce alcohol cravings through reward pathway modulation.
 Clinical trials are underway.
 If you struggle with alcohol, discuss all available treatment options with your healthcare provider.

 Why do people drink less on semaglutide?